Grouping objects in Adobe Captivate

 - Hold the CTRL (Control) key and click the objects one-by-one.
-Notice that the first object you selected became enclosed in a dashed rectangle with eight white handles, while the succeeding objects have similar dashed rectangles but with black handles instead.
-If the object is rectangle or square and has a clear solid stroke, the dashed rectangle might not be noticeable, but you can still see the handlebars.
+Notice that the first object's bounding box becomes visible with eight white handles, while the succeeding objects' bounded boxes have black handles instead.
+If the object is rectangle or square and has a clear solid stroke, the bounding box might not be noticeable, but you can still see the handlebars.

 - Click the mouse on a part of the slide and hold the mouse button to drag the mouse.
 Notice that a dashed rectangle form between the spot where you first clicked and the current position of the mouse pointer.
-All objects caught by the dashed rectangle will be selected, as indicated by having their dashed rectangles and handles.
+All objects caught by the dashed rectangle will be selected, as indicated by having visible bounding boxes and handles.
 One of the objects will have white handles, while the others will have black handles.
-I cannot figure out what makes an object take a white or black handle, but it doesn't matter in grouping objects.
+The colors of handles don't matter in grouping objects.

 Second, press Ctrl + G or right-click on one of the objects selected and click Group on the menu that appeared on the right of the mouse pointer.

-If several objects are enclosed with one dashed rectangle, and the dashed rectangles of the individual objects become dimmer, it indicates that you now have a group.
-This dashed rectangle comes with handles that allow you to resize and rotate the group as a whole, while the individual objects within the group will no longer have handles.
+If several objects are enclosed with one large bounding box, and the bounding boxes of the individual objects become dimmer, it indicates that you now have a group.
+The large bounding box comes with handles that allow you to resize and rotate the group as a whole, while the individual objects within the group will no longer have handles.